-Gary D. Myers is a writer, artist, and archaeologist living in New Orleans.
+Gary D. Myers is a pastor, writer, artist, and archaeologist living in New Orleans.
 He currently serves as the Executive Pastor of Discipleship at First Baptist New Orleans.
-He previously served as the Director of Communications at New Orleans Baptist Theological Seminary.
+He previously served as the Director of Communications at New Orleans Baptist Theological Seminary for 19 years.
 Gary received three Baptist Communicators Association awards for writing and photography for his coverage of the Hurricane Katrina aftermath.
 He and his wife Kimberly have one son, Jonathan.

 Originally from Calvin, Oklahoma, Gary majored in communication and minored in art at Southeastern Oklahoma State University in Durant earning a Bachelor of Arts degree.
 He also earned a Master of Divinity degree at New Orleans Baptist Theological Seminary.
 Gary completed the Master of Arts (Biblical Archaeology) at NOBTS in 2018.